dimforge/nalgebra.rs/docs/about.md

 </div>
 <br/>
 <br/>
-For one-time donations, you may use PayPall (with or without an account):
+For one-time donations, you may use PayPal (with or without an account):
 <br/>
 <br/>
 <div style="text-align:center">